LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 ## Contact

-If you have any problems regarding the dataset, code or the project itself, please feel free to open an issue or contact with [Rongwu](mailto:rongwuxu@outlook.com) directly :)
+If you have any problems regarding the dataset, code, or the project itself, please feel free to open an issue or contact [Rongwu](mailto:rongwuxu@outlook.com) directly :)